Readability Formulas

 Rudolf Flesch and J. Peter Kincaid

-While the formula is useful to score text readability, it has limitations.
+While the formula is useful to score text readability, it is limited by the following:

-1. Linguistic Styles: The formula may not accurately score texts that have special or uncommon ways of using language, or for texts written in different regional styles of speaking, also known as dialects.
+1. Writing Styles: The formula may not accurately score texts that use language in uncommon ways, or texts written in different regional styles of speaking, also known as dialects.

 2. Prior Topic Knowledge: The formula does not consider readers’ prior knowledge of the subject matter.
 Readers may perceive texts differently based on their familiarity with the subject.

 3. Non-Quantitative Metrics: Relying on quantitative metrics might not capture all aspects of text complexity.
-Nuances like writing style, tone, and rhetorical devices will influence readability.
+Nuances like writing style, tone, and rhetorical devices can influence readability.

-Despite these limitations, the formula is widely used in these industries:
+Despite these shortcomings, the formula is widely used in these industries:

-1. Educational Publishing Industry: According to the National Center for Education Statistics, about 32 million students in the United States struggle with reading, which underscores how important it is to provide age-appropriate and accessible educational materials.
+According to the National Center for Education Statistics , about 32 million students in the United States struggle with reading, which underscores how important it is to provide age-appropriate and accessible educational materials.
 Example: an 8th-grade science textbook contains lengthy sentences and technical terms, making it difficult for students to fully understand.
 The textbook is revised to include shorter sentences and more familiar words.
 Students can now comprehend the concepts more fully and perform better academically.

 You can use our Readability Scoring System to score your text using the Flesch-Kincaid Grade Level and Flesch Reading Ease.